eDNS02: Reverse DNS for IPv4 and IPv6

-Reverse DNS delegations allow requesters to map to a domain name from an IP address.
-This is achieved by the use of pseudo-domain names in-addr.arpa (IPv4) and ip6.arpa (IPv6).
-For all IP address blocks IANA (the Internet Assigned Numbers Authority) allocates to APNIC, IANA also delegates corresponding reverse DNS zones within the centrally administered "in-addr.arpa" and "ip6.arpa" domains.
+Reverse DNS allows the mapping of a domain name from an IP address.
+This is achieved by the use of pseudo-domain names under in-addr.arpa (IPv4) and ip6.arpa (IPv6).
+For all IP address blocks that IANA (the Internet Assigned Numbers Authority) allocates to APNIC, it also delegates corresponding reverse DNS zones within the centrally administered "in-addr.arpa" and "ip6.arpa" domains.

-This eLearning course will focus on the concepts of Reverse DNS as well as the procedures on how to manage these reverse delegations.
+This course will focus on the concepts of Reverse DNS as well as the procedures for managing these reverse delegations.

-Target Audience:This course is designed for network engineers, systems administrators, and anyone who is involved in DNS operations.
+Target Audience:This course is aimed at systems administrators and those involved in DNS operations.

-It is recommended that the participants attend eDNS01 course prior to attending this course.
+Basic knowledge of networking and Unix/Linux.
+It is recommended that participants attend the eDNS01 course prior to attending this course.

 - Reverse delegation requirements

 - APNIC & ISPs responsibilities